emilchr/jamming/README.md

 Shows the album art of the chosen track.
 This is avalible in TrackList.js.
 Works with Playlist.js and SearchResults.js.

+**Audio preview**

+An audio preview is avalible for the songs that has a preview url.

 ## Functions
 ### App.js
 **addTrack()**